Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ## Troubleshooting

 You can troubleshoot `System.ClientModel`-based clients by inspecting the result of any `ClientResultException` thrown from a client's service method.

+For more information on client service method errors, see [Handling exceptions that result from failed requests](#handling-exceptions-that-result-from-failed-requests).

 ## Next steps